HayleySummer/Qiskit_Hackathon_Europe/ProjectReport.md

 ## Background -> needed?
 ### RL Part
 Deep Q- Networks is a popular method for computer games.
 The paper https://www.nature.com/articles/nature14236 was an important step in reinforcement learning, because it demonstrated that it is possible to use non-linear approximations with this method.
-This evidence led to a great deal of interest in the field of Q-learning in particular and reinforcement learning in general-
+This evidence led to a great deal of interest in the field of Q-learning in particular and reinforcement learning in general
 Deep-Q-Learning.
 Deep reinforcement learning reached a milestone in 2015 when AlphaGo, a computer program trained with deep Reinforcement Learning became the first computer program to beat a human professional Go player on a full-sized 19×19 board.
 For the game of Othello two Deep-Q-Learning methods are applicable: